maodanp/go-log/README.md

-It is my log for other prject.
+doc: It is my log souce for other project.